tobermory/faultHandling-cortex-m/README.md

 or just skip this step and go with the HEAD of master/main.

-Next, clone the fault-handler repo (the one whose README you are now reading), if not done so already:
+Next, clone the fault-handler repo (the one whose README you are now reading), if not done so already, into some local location F:

 ```
-$ cd someOtherDir
+$ cd F
 $ git clone https://github.com/tobermory/faultHandling-cortex-m.git
 ```

-Next, edit the Makefile, setting the CMSIS_HOME variable to point to your ARM CMSIS_5 repo clone, e.g:
+Next, edit the Makefile, setting the CMSIS_HOME variable to point to your ARM-software CMSIS_5 repo clone, e.g:

 ```
 $ cd faultHandling-cortex-m
 $ ed Makefile

-CMSIS_HOME = /path/to/my/someDir/CMSIS_5
+CMSIS_HOME = /path/to/C/CMSIS_5
 ```

 With all the prep work done, it should now be a case of just: